Medvedev debuts as No. 1, Nadal wins at Indian Wells

 “After the first set I didn’t expect to win the match,” Paolini said.
 “But then point by point I started to believe it.
 I started to hit better the ball, deeper on the court.”

-Ranked 46th, Paolini won her first WTA Tour singles title last year and reached the top 50 after the Australian Open in January.
+Ranked 46th, Paolini won her first WTA Tour singles title last year and reached the top 50 after the Australian Open.

+Other seeded winners were: No. 4 Anett Kontaveit, No. 6 Maria Sakkari and No. 27 Petra Kvitova.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports